 October 31, 2019: On Bitcoin’s 11th birthday, the BTC price sits at slightly above $9,000.
 An increase of more than 200,000,000%.

-Happy 11th Birthday, Bitcoin.
+Here’s wishing you a happy 13th Birthday, Bitcoin, and many, many more to come.
 We couldn’t be more proud of you.